Amsterdam/design-system/documentation/storybook.md

 1. Use decorators and / or `args.children` before reaching for `render`. `render` can easily mess up the stories’ code view.
    Decorators are not shown in the code view, `args.children` are.
 2. Always check your stories’ code view.
-3. `args.children` can be an array, separated by commas and given a key.
-Use a (TODO: decide) as a key.
+3. `args.children` can be an array, separated by commas and given ascending numbers as keys.

 ## Future plans